LouisCoates/ShowMeAnApple/README.md

-# Simple-Python-Chatbot
+# Show Me An Apple

-Creating a simple Python chatbot using natural language processing and deep learning.
+A simple Python chatbot using natural language processing and deep learning.